-The darkest material on earth will create a 'schism in space' for the Winter Olympics
+The material so black your eyes can't see it

 A company in Sweden is using Vantablack to coat the inside of an optical telescope, which will be attached to a microsatellite.
 The coating will block stray light from the sun and city lights.

 "We would like to make sure that the light that comes from the telescope comes from the atmosphere and not from any disturbing sources," says engineer Arvid Hammer of Omnisys Instruments.
 By doing so, scientific researchers can get clearer pictures of the atmosphere and better data to improve current climate models, he explains.
 This can help make better weather and global warming predictions.

 Vantablack coated baffle for tracking stars.
 Credit: Surrey NanoSystems

 Despite this range of applications, Jensen is keen to stress Vantablack cannot simply be "painted" on just anything.
 "There's this misconception out there that it's a black paint.
 It's not," says Jensen.
 "It's something that's grown through very complex means ... definitely not something you can paint out of a bucket."